evo-company/hiku/docs/guide/subgraph.rst

 :ref:`previous graph definition <guide-database-graph>`:

 .. literalinclude:: test_subgraph.py
-    :lines: 39-77
+    :lines: 39-78
     :linenos:
-    :emphasize-lines: 14,32-33
+    :emphasize-lines: 15,33-34

-This example shows a :py:class:`~hiku.graph.Link` :sup:`[32-33]` with :py:const:`~hiku.graph.Maybe` type.
+This example shows a :py:class:`~hiku.graph.Link` :sup:`[33-34]` with :py:const:`~hiku.types.Optional` type.
 This is because column ``character.image_id`` can be equal to ``null``.

-:py:const:`~hiku.graph.Maybe` type requires to use :py:const:`~hiku.graph.Nothing` constant in the ``maybe_direct_link`` :sup:`[14]` function in order to indicate that there is nothing to link to.
+:py:const:`~hiku.types.Optional` type requires to use :py:const:`~hiku.graph.Nothing` constant in the ``maybe_direct_link`` :sup:`[15]` function in order to indicate that there is nothing to link to.
 This special constant is used instead of ``None``, because ``None`` can be a valid value.

 For testing purposes let's define helper function ``execute``:

 .. literalinclude:: test_subgraph.py
-    :lines: 81-92
+    :lines: 82-93

 So let's query some data, needed to show characters with their photos:

 .. literalinclude:: test_subgraph.py
-    :lines: 95-105
+    :lines: 96-106
     :dedent: 4

 What's wrong with this query?